amsify42/jquery.amsify.form/README.md

 **range:{from}:{to}**

 ##### This will compare the field value with the value of **otherfield**
-**compare:{otherfieldName}:equal**
-This option will compare the two fields and display errors unless both are same.
-Below example will give some more idea
+This validation will compare the two fields and display errors unless both are same.
+Below example will give some more idea **compare:{otherFieldName}:equal**
 ```html
 	<input type="password" name="new-password" amsify-validate="required|minlen:5"/>
 	<input type="password" name="confirm-password" amsify-validate="compare:new-password:equal"/>